 Awesome thrift shopping finds are one of my all-time favorite things!
 So it’s hardly a shocker that I’m back to buying secondhand things now that I’m on my own again.

-I gave up far too much of myself in order to fit the predefined role of his wife.
+I gave up far too much of myself in order to suit him.
 I did it willingly, but it’s relief to be able to live according to my values again and to surround myself with things I love, many of which will be thrift shopping finds.

 For nearly four years… ok, can we just look at the ridiculousness of this for a minute?
 In less than four years, I was engaged, married, and divorced.
 That’s absurd, and now I’m even too thin to fit into that gorgeous blue Gucci wedding dress!
 That’s not a humble brag, it’s just to say that this divorce did a number on me and I didn’t even get that fabulous dress out of it!

 As I was saying… for nearly four years, I didn’t set foot in a thrift shop.
 We’d bought some mid-century modern furniture, but I’m talking about actual charity-run thrift shops where you decide to pop in spur of the moment and happen to come across the most perfectly patinaed thrift shopping finds for ridiculous prices, like this poncho, change purse, work bag, shoes, ’60s electric curlers, vintage camera, vintage vanity set, toaster, ’60s dress, more shoes, Spanish bowls, or velvet sofa.
 You get the idea :)